JoeMrCoffee/OurNoteOrganizer/README.md

 Images are uploaded using an HTML POST to PHP which then moves the file from temporary storage to a permanent location in the 'images' directory.
 There are a couple of potential issues that could cause the file upload to fail.

 1. The directory permisions of the 'image' directory is not the correct permision level/ownership.
 On a production system with Apache running natively (i.e. VM or physical deployment) the best practice would be to run 'chown apache:apache images' for Debian/Ubuntu derivatives or 'chown httpd:httpd images' for RedHat derivatives.
 Per the Docker containers provided, running a volume passtrough can mean that the folder is running from a host that does not have the Apache user or group.
-For testing what I has worked is running 'chmod 777 images' to all complete directory access to the container.
+For testing what has worked is running 'chmod 777 images' to allow write and execute access to the container.
 This method is probably not suitable for real production, but can work for those interested in playing with the project or can ensure a strong firewalled environment.

 2. The file size may be simply too large to upload.
 In the Docker environment included, the default upload_max_filesize is 2 MB (this can be shown in the phpinfo.php page also included).
 To adjust this a user can change the config.ini files in PHP, but do so with caution and also bear in mind timeout time and other netwokring factors.
 This project is <strong>NOT</strong> designed to be a file upload service.